bugnificent/security-test/README.md

 ### Interpreting the ZAP Report

-- The ZAP report is an .html file that provides detailed insights into potential security issues, such as:
+The ZAP report is an .html file that provides detailed insights into potential security issues, such as:

-1.
+1. Cross-Site Scripting (XSS)

+2. SQL Injection

+3. Insecure HTTP Headers

+Broken Authentication

+Security Misconfigurations

 ### Example of a Typical Entry